miekg/dreck/README.md

       /plugin: (.*) -> /label add: plugin/$1
 ~~~

-### Run
+### Exec

-Run allows for processes be started on the dreck server.
-For this the `run` feature *and* the
+Exec allows for processes be started on the dreck server.
+For this the `exec` feature *and* the
 `aliases` feature must be enabled.
-Next runners must be defined in the OWNERS file.
 Only commands
-*expanded* by an alias are allowed to run, this is to prevent things like `/run /bin/cat
+*expanded* by an alias are allowed to execute, this is to prevent things like `/exec: /bin/cat
  /etc/passwd` to be run accidentally.
-The standard output of the command will be picked up and put in
+The standard output of the command will be picked up and put
-the new comment under the issue or pull request.
+ in the new comment under the issue or pull request.

-All commands run will get one default argument, which is either the issue or pull request number,
+All commands executed will get one default argument, which is either the issue or pull request number,
-if the command is given in an issue dreck will run `/cmd issue:NUMBER`, if done for a pull request
+if the command is given in an issue dreck will run `/bin/cmd issue:NUMBER`, if done for a pull request
-that parameter will be `/cmd pull:NUMBER`.
+that parameter will be `/bin/cmd pull:NUMBER`.

-For example, if you want to run `/opt/bin/release ARGUMENT` on the server, the following alias must
+For example, if you want to exceute `/opt/bin/release ARGUMENT` on the server, the following alias must
 be there:

 ~~~
-/release: (.*) -> /run: /opt/bin/release $1
+/release: (.*) -> /exec: /opt/bin/release $1
 ~~~

 If you then call the command with `/release 0.1` in issue 42.
 Dreck will run: